Skip to main content

 How to Test Your Water for Lead

 The only way to know your lead level is to test.
 You can get an EPA-certified mail-in lead test for $15-30 (search "EPA certified lead water test").
-Many cities also offer free lead testing for residents — call your water utility and ask.
+Many cities also offer free lead testing for residents — call your public water system and ask.
 Renters in older buildings should always test before assuming they're safe.

 Bottom Line